Moving to South Africa

 - Alcohol (Documentation and duties are applicable)

 The above lists a by no means exhaustive and destination regulations can change without notice.
-Further details on restricted and prohibited items can be found here.
+Further details on restricted and prohibited items can be found on the International Trade Administration Commission of South Africa (ITAC) website.

 It is important that all details about your properties and access to them are passed on to us.
 Unless specifically requested, charges for storage, special lifting equipment and tranship due to limited access for a large vehicle are excluded from the quotation.
 You are also responsible for parking permits and charges will also be your responsibility so it is prudent to budget for these from the outset.